Included in this section is general information about:

-For instructors with disabilities in the Mathematics Department, Jessica Wheeler assists classroom TAs who request accommodations.
-Faculty requesting accommodations should contact one of the instructional vice chairs, Dr. William Husen or Dr. Timothy Carlson.
+For instructors with disabilities in the Mathematics Department, Jaime Kautz assists classroom TAs who request accommodations.
+Faculty requesting accommodations should contact Dr. William Husen.
 Every effort will be made to accommodate an instructor's request in compliance with ADA guidelines.

 In addition to SLDS and departmental resources for faculty and students with disabilities, the University has an Americans with Disabilities Act (ADA) coordinator for compliance.

 All TAs and faculty at OSU are required to give students the opportunity to evaluate their teaching each semester.
 The University Registrar's Office provides a ten-question survey, informally called the "SEI," for students to complete either in class or via the web.
 On the survey, each student is asked to evaluate their instructor's teaching effectiveness.